varveler/better_python/SOLID/readme.md

 processor.pay(order, "jhon_perez@gmail.com")
 ```

-but in this example we are using  security_code to pass email.
+but in this previous example we are using  security_code to pass email.

 To solve this we should remove the method parameter and move it to the initializers so we can do different things depending on the class we create.